vAMSYS-LTD/documentation/README.md

 # vAMSYS Documentation

 Welcome to the **vAMSYS Documentation Project**.
-This repository hosts the source code for the documentation website available at [docs.vamsys.dev](https://docs.vamsys.dev).
+This repository hosts the content for the documentation website available at [docs.vamsys.dev](https://docs.vamsys.dev)

 ## Overview